 Those close to Scott suggest he understands the modern Republican Party better than McConnell and his establishment allies.
 And as tension lingers, Scott is leaving open the possibility of challenging McConnell for Senate majority leader should Republicans retake the Senate majority this fall, although the prospects of him waging a successful effort are slim.
 Most who know Scott well believe he's more likely to seek the presidency in 2024.

 McConnell's office declined to comment.

-The story of Scott’s unlikely rise from a little-known Florida businessman with a stiff demeanor to a two-term governor of the nation’s premier swing state to a rising first-term senator willing to buck his own party’s leadership offers a fresh reminder that the conventional rules long governing national politics no longer exist.
-Few believe Scott could knock McConnell from his leadership post and Scott is an afterthought in early 2024 presidential chatter, which is dominated by his Florida successor, Gov. Ron DeSantis.
+The story of Scott's unlikely rise from a little-known Florida businessman with a stiff demeanor to a two-term governor to a senator willing to buck his own party's leadership offers a fresh reminder that the conventional rules governing national politics no longer exist.
+Few outside Mar-a-Lago believe Scott could knock McConnell from his leadership post and Scott is an afterthought in early 2024 presidential chatter, which is dominated by his successor as governor, Ron DeSantis.

-Scott may not be as well-known or charismatic as other Republican presidential prospects, but allies suggest it would be a mistake to dismiss him as a serious player in the modern day Republican Party.
+But allies suggest it would be a mistake to dismiss him as a serious political player.